coodoo-workhorse/workhorse/README.md

     }
 }
 ```
-With the schedule above an execution of a job ExampleWorker is created at second 30 of every minute.
+With the schedule above, an execution of a job `ScheduledWorker` is created at second 30 of every minute.

 #### Time Zones
-The cron expressions above use the Time Zone defined in `WorkhorseConfig` [look](link to WorkhorseConfig)!.
+The cron expression above use the Time Zone defined in `WorkhorseConfig`.
 The default Time Zone is for example `UTC`.
 You can update it to correspond it to your Local Time.

 ### Batch jobs